ashawkey/note/DSA/DA08_InnerSorting.md

 Where am i from? `arr[idx2[i]] = res[i]`

-Choose anyone.
+Choose either.
 We use idx2 in the following code:

 ```c++
 template<class record>